National Wages Council extends wage, employment guidelines to Nov 30 amid uneven outlook

 A patchy recovery translates into uncertain prospects for some businesses, said the NWC.

-Businesses also continue to face increased costs brought about by the pandemic, such as higher freight and transport charges and higher operating expenses as they comply with the safety measures.
-In addition, wage subsidies under the Jobs Support Scheme has ended for many industries, and will taper off and expire in September.
+Businesses continue to face increased costs brought about by the pandemic, such as higher freight and transport charges and higher operating expenses as they comply with the safety measures.
+Qage subsidies under the Jobs Support Scheme has also ended for many industries, and will taper off and expire in September.

-“Given the current economic outlook, the 2020/2021 guidelines and supplementary guidelines remain relevant and continue to provide guidance to employers on sustaining their businesses, saving jobs, pressing on with business and workforce transformation, and recognising the contributions of the employees fairly,” it said in its addendum.
+“Given the current economic outlook, the 2020/2021 guidelines and supplementary guidelines remain relevant and continue to provide guidance to employers on sustaining their businesses, saving jobs, pressing on with business and workforce transformation, and recognising the contributions of the employees fairly,” the NWC said in its addendum.

 Speaking to reporters at a press conference, NWC chairman Peter Seah said: “It’s not an easy call to make but looking at the situation, we felt that it is very difficult at this point in time to come up with new guidelines to help employers and workers navigate the situation.